Bannockburn Chardonnay 2021

-This wine has consistently been rated as one of Australia’s best Chardonnays, reflecting the ideal combination of soils, climate and mature vines.
+This wine has consistently been rated as one of Australia’s best Chardonnays, reflecting the ideal combination of limestone soils, cool climate and mature vines.

 Minimum Order 6 Units (straight or mixed)

 The 2021 growing season was almost as cool as 2020, but significantly wetter because of La Niña.
 Picking began early March and ripening was nicely paced across the different sites over a two-week period.
 Fruit came to the winery in very good condition and was all whole bunch pressed to tank for settling overnight before racking to barrels.